Best Red Pill Books

 But “red pill” also refers to any deep and truthful wisdom that people don’t openly talk about.
 Truths and realities that, for various reasons, society either hides or refuses.

-In its wider meaning, “red pill’ refers to anything which helps us reach a higher level of knowledge and/or effectiveness by going beyond the mainstream information.
+In its wider meaning, “red pill’ refers to anything that helps us reach a higher level of knowledge and/or effectiveness by going beyond the mainstream information.

 This reading list embraced that wider meaning of “red pill”.